arp6333/ScheduledTask/README.md

 **Instructions**

 Using an Administator PowerShell:
-1. Run "Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass" to allow the script to run
+1. Run "Set-ExecutionPolicy -Scope Process -ExecutionPolicy Bypass" to allow the script to run for this session
 2. Run the file "./Script.ps1"

 Note: